Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \begin{lemma} Let $c_z = OPT_{1, z}(T)$ be an optimal $(1, z)$-clustering solution for LCA-tree $T$.
 Then for every subtree $T' \subset T$ such that $c_z \in T'$, $c_z$ is an optimal $(1, z)$-clustering solution for $T'$. \end{lemma} \begin{proof}

 We show this inductively.
 The base case is the trivial LCA-tree of one node where, inherently, the only choice of the center is optimal, and there are no subtrees.
 For the inductive case, consider LCA-tree $T$ whose root has $k$ children, such that each child has an optimal center placed within it.
 Our goal is to show that if we were to have one center for all of $T$, the optimum would be one of the $k$ centers in its subtrees.
-We, therefore, want to find the center that gives $\text{cost}_1(T)$ -- the cost of optimally placing $1$ center in $T$.

 If we only had one center to place for all of $T$, that center must be in one of its subtrees.
 WLOG, let the optimal center for $T$ be in the subtree $T_1$.
 Thus, our cost for one center is necessarily of the form $\text{cost}_1(T) = \text{cost}_1(T_1) + \sum_{i=2}^k |T_i| \cdot d(\text{root}(T))^z$, where $|T_i|$ is the number of leaves in the $i$-th subtree of $T$.
 By the inductive hypothesis, we already had an optimal center for subtree $T_1$, implying that $\text{cost}_1(T_1)$ is minimized by choosing the optimal center in $T_1$.
 The other term $\sum_{i=2}^k |T_i| \cdot d(\text{root}(T))^z$ does not depend on where in $T_1$ the center is placed.
 Therefore, the optimal center from $T_1$ remains optimal for $T$.